By Dr Thomas Brown | May 12 2020

 Whether you’re in sales or marketing, you’ll have been impacted by COVID-19 in some way.
 But how do your experiences fare compared to the wider industry?
 Where can you look for benchmark data and what insights can you draw from it?

-Rewind ten weeks or so, and the notion that governments around the world would shortly be imposing some form of lockdown was implausible.
-Since then, more than 4.5 billion people — half the world's population — have been living under social distancing measures.
+Rewind ten weeks or so, and the notion that governments around the world would shortly be imposing national lockdowns was implausible.
+Since then, more than 4.5 billion people — half the world's population — have been living under some form of social distancing measures.

-As you’ve already felt, these restrictions have had a direct impact on the global economy.
+As you’ve likely already felt, these restrictions have had a direct impact on the global economy.
 But you need more than feelings to understand the enormity of the impact and how to respond to it.
-Without historical data to lean on, you must look to other sources for performance data you can use to draw practical learnings.
+Without historical data to lean on, you must look to other sources for data you can use to inform your inbound marketing strategies.

 In this article, you’ll find out what the data is telling us about how the global epidemic is disrupting sales and marketing and what insights we can glean from this.